Nozbe/NoOffice.org/_book/lean.md

 - it started as a "Kaizen event" and started opening the eyes of each customer support rep to potential improvements
 - With each meeting as things were improved, they'd have to dig deeper and look for less obvious problems - they were gradually sharpening their "improvement saw".
-- As weeks progressed I heard from Iwona, the customer support head, that the whole team felt more motivated than ever to improve their interactions, to find better way of donning things
+- As weeks progressed I heard from Iwona, the customer support head, that the whole team felt more motivated than ever to improve their interactions, to find better way of doing things
 - The usage of templates skyrocketed.
 We still respond to people personally but now these responses are more coherent as the rep starts off with a template and then customizes it to the customer's case
 - Ideas for improvements stopped coming from the top, but now most of them come from the reps themselves and they are proud of it!